 View this post on Instagram

 The hang clean is similar to the block clean in that it increases force production in the clean.
 This is also a good variation to incorporate with lifters who have issues transitioning under the bar.
 You can perform these from varying hang heights, such as below the knee (low hang) above the knee.

 Below are three clean & jerk alternatives that can be used to improve power outputs with an easier learning curve.

 The clean/snatch high pull may decrease injury risks of the wrists or minimize the technical coaching needed to help lifters.
 This can help non-weightlifting athletes looking to get the benefits of power training without running risks of injury due to lack of proper readiness.

-The clean and press is similar to the clean and jerk.
+The clean & press is similar to the clean & jerk.
 However, the athlete can perform a strict pres to get the weight overhead.
 This is a good option for lifters who lack proper jerk timing and technique.
 This is also good for adding overhead strength, as the jerk requires less concentric strength as strict pressing or push pressing loads overhead.

 The ball clean has the lifter perform the movement with a medicine ball.
 It’s a great way to teach the exercise and for younger or older lifters who may lack the skills for the barbell version.

 How should I learn the clean and jerk?

 Ideally, you’ll find a local qualified coach (USA Weightlifting Accredited) in you area to get some initial coaching from.
 If you cannot do this, opt to look for a good coach online who will break down the lift and have you begin with the basics like movements.